Mountain Province: Christianity

 Anglicanism predominates in the province with approximately 60% adherence to other religions such as Roman Catholicism.

 Others

-Other groups include Members Church of God International (MCGI), Seventh-Day Adventist Church, Iglesia Filipina Indepiendente, Iglesia ni Cristo has 3% of the Listing Members in the province and Free Believers in Christ Fellowship.
+Other groups include Members of Church of God International (MCGI), Seventh-Day Adventist Church, Iglesia Filipina Indepiendente, Iglesia ni Cristo (which has 3% of the Listing Members in the province), and Evangelical Christianity churches.
 Mountain Province is the only predominantly Protestant province in the Philippines.

+Economy

+The economy of Mountain Province is predominantly agricultural, bolstered by a growing tourism industry and a developing trade sector, with a recorded GDP of ₱16.40 billion in 2024, representing a 3.4% growth rate.
+As a landlocked, mountainous region in the Cordillera Administrative Region, its economic backbone relies on farming—specifically rice, camote, gabi, and high-value vegetables like tomatoes and potatoes—particularly in municipalities like Bauko and Paracelis, while Sagada serves as a major tourist hub known for its scenic rice terraces, caves, and eco-tourism activities.
+The capital, Bontoc, acts as the central hub for commerce and trade, with other income sources including small-scale mining, the gathering of forest products, and local handicrafts.
+In recent years, the province has focused on recovering its economy through sustainable tourism and improved agricultural production to elevate its financial standing, with some municipalities showing significant increases in income.

 Tourism

 The province has several rice terraces in seven of its different towns: